 One world leader has a unique way of using body language to slide through any situation no matter how embarrassing, George W. Bush.
 The thing with Bush.. no matter if he says something wrong or makes a mistake, he gets like a kid.
 He becomes this little six year old kid, like "oh, I made a mistake."
 It's this playful likable trait that if you saw your 5 yr old kid you'd want to pinch his little cheeks..but it's the president.

 This is a classic example of George Bush getting lost in what he's saying.
 He pauses a long time and knows the next word is "shame on you," but he also knows he's completely lost the next sentence.
 Then he comes up and misquotes the next part.
 There is a long pause where he is evaluating whether he's made a complete fool of himself, but then carries on regardless.
+Image is everything!

 Politicians realized body language was powerful in 1960 where John F Kennedy and Richard Nixon debated in the first televised debate.
 Nixon looks far less assured in front of the cameras than Kennedy.
 Nixon had only just come out of the hospital from an injured knee and he refused makeup for the camera.
 He also sweat under the lights, he compared unfavorably with the tan and fit looking Kennedy.
 In the polls after that debate, Nixon to the radio audience that only heard him, won by a landslide..but the poll of the audience that saw the debate, Kennedy won by a landslide.
+Many politicians employ coaches to shape their image.
+These clips about body language in politics on youtube (these aren't from the show, but I just ran across them on youtube trying to find clips and thought I'd include them)

 Coaching give aways, are when the gestures don't feel natural, when the beat is off slightly... when I'm thinking and then I'm showing.
 When you coach a politician you have to create an illusion that they're loved by many... so to do this you pretend there are people out there that you know personally, people you are thrilled to see.
 They point to the audience and say "hey thanks for coming."
 Then when you watch it on tv you think "wow, she knows so many people."

+Every good speaker expresses from the heart.
+Bill Clinton expresses from the heart, he gestures on the beat.
+In telling whether somebody is authentic you want to see if they're gesturing just a second before they say it.
+You feel it, you show it, and then you say it.
 The real mark of a body language master though is how they deal with a difficult situation.
 They show a clip of Bill Clinton where he gets a question he's not happy with and he does this little thing with his mouth where you can tell he's unhappy..but then he quickly gains his composure and answers it.

 Ok, well I need a break... so I'll post this for now..and maybe later I'll finish going through the show, lol. :)